afiqezio/e-wed/README.md

 # Elegant Wedding Invitation

 A beautiful, modern, and fully customizable wedding invitation web application built with React and TypeScript.
-This single-page application provides an elegant way to share your wedding details, manage RSVPs, collect guest wishes, and showcase your gift registry.
+This application provides an elegant way to share your wedding details, manage RSVPs in real-time, collect guest wishes, and showcase your gift registry.

 ## ✨ Features

-- **Welcome Screen**: Elegant entry point with smooth transition to main content
+- **Welcome Screen**: Elegant entry point with smooth transition to main content.
-- **Hero Section**: Beautiful introduction with couple names and wedding date
+- **Hero Section**: Beautiful introduction with couple names and wedding date.
-- **Couple Section**: Showcase bride and groom information with photos and contact details
+- **Couple Section**: Showcase bride and groom information with photos and parent details.
-- **Timeline Section**: Display wedding day schedule with times and descriptions
+- **Timeline Section**: Display wedding day schedule with an interactive vertical/horizontal timeline.
-- **Location Section**: Interactive maps with Google Maps and Waze integration
+- **Location Section**: Interactive maps with Google Maps and Waze integration.
-- **RSVP System**: Collect guest responses with form validation and local storage
+- **RSVP System**: Collect guest responses with real-time statistics and deadline enforcement.
-- **Guestbook**: Allow guests to leave wishes and messages
+- **Guestbook**: Allow guests to leave wishes and messages that update instantly for all users.
-- **Gift Registry**: Display and manage gift items with reservation functionality
+- **Gift Registry**: Display and manage gift items with real-time reservation functionality.
-- **Music Player**: Background music with auto-play option
+- **Music Player**: Background music with auto-play and manual controls.
-- **Responsive Design**: Fully responsive layout for all devices
+- **Responsive Design**: Fully responsive layout optimized for mobile (Quick-Nav) and Desktop.
-- **Theme Customization**: Easy-to-configure color schemes and fonts
+- **Admin Panel**: Hidden configuration suite (at `/#admin`) to update all wedding details, theme colors, and music without code.
-- **Local Storage**: Persistent data storage for RSVPs, wishes, and gift reservations
+- **Real-time Sync**: Powered by Firebase Realtime Database for instant updates across all guests.

 ## 🛠️ Tech Stack